tunggalw7/SalesWeb-AngularABP/README.md

 # SalesWeb-AngularABP
 This project using angular v.5 with ABP Framework.
-ABP has various features, like in the following link https://docs.aspnetzero.com/en/aspnet-core-angular/latest/Features-Angular
+ABP has various features : like in the following link https://docs.aspnetzero.com/en/aspnet-core-angular/latest/Features-Angular